-BIPOC stands for Black, Indigenous, People of Color.
-While the diversity of the American population is one of our greatest assets, one big challenge is reducing the profound disparity in health status of BIPOC community as compared to the population as a whole.
+BIPOC stands for Black, Indigenous, and People of Color.
+While the diversity of the American population is one of our greatest assets, one big challenge is reducing the profound disparity in the health status of the BIPOC community as compared to the population as a whole.
 It is well documented that people of color suffer worse outcomes from all common chronic conditions.
 The pandemic has only magnified these structural and systemic inequities.

 The situation is no different in musculoskeletal (MSK) care.
-Research finds that BIPOC Americans with MSK conditions tend to attend PT less in outpatient therapy settings, inpatients settings, and in-home care.
-The failure to access physical therapy services for rehabilitation often leads to the poorer functional outcomes.
+Research finds that BIPOC Americans with MSK conditions tend to attend PT less in outpatient therapy settings, inpatient settings, and in-home care.
+The failure to access physical therapy services for rehabilitation often leads to poorer functional outcomes.
 This population segment also has higher utilization of emergency services for basic musculoskeletal (MSK) injuries, which essentially is a waste.

 REDESIGNING MSK CARE THAT MEETS THE NEEDS OF EVERYONE

-Given the systemic issues, the benefit leaders have an important role to play in providing the right types of benefits that address the specific needs of everyone including black, brown, and other marginalized employees.
+Given the systemic issues, the benefits leaders have an important role to play in providing the right types of benefits that address the specific needs of everyone including black, brown, and other marginalized employees.
 This requires a deeper understanding of underlying factors that act as barriers to care.

-For example – traditional, in-person appointments are difficult to fit into a normal workday schedule for low-income working population.
+For example – traditional, in-person appointments are difficult to fit into a normal workday schedule for the low-income working population.
 Depending upon travel time and an hour-long visit, an employee can lose two hours of his/her work day.
 Avoiding that scenario means scheduling an appointment before or after work hours, which is often not possible in most clinics.

 In addition, physical therapy and chiropractor clinics are not conveniently located for BIPOC Americans.
 Many of them have to take long bus rides, arrange time off work and perhaps find childcare, which is quite difficult and cost-prohibitive for them.
-On top, rising deductibles and excessive cost-sharing requirements in traditional medical plans make it almost impossible for them to complete the treatment regimen – which leads to higher level of non-adherence.
+On top, rising deductibles and excessive cost-sharing requirements in traditional medical plans make it almost impossible for them to complete the treatment regimen – which leads to a higher level of non-adherence.

 A DIGITAL, PERSONALIZED APPROACH TO MUSCULOSKELETAL (MSK) CARE

 Virtual MSK care solution delivers on that promise and provides an opportunity to offer increased access to musculoskeletal (MSK) care in multiple ways to meet people where they are.
-It removes traditional accessibility and availability issues and makes it possible for BIPOC employees to have an easier access to care through a 30-45 minutes virtual visit, at a time convenient for them.
+It removes traditional accessibility and availability issues and makes it possible for BIPOC employees to have easier access to care through a 30-45 minutes virtual visit, at a time convenient for them.

 Unlike traditional fragmented care, the digital MSK solution such as Sprite Health provides a broad whole person, multimodal treatment approach (combining physical and psychological therapies) to address multiple aspects of chronic pain – outside of the costly, traditional, care pathways.

 Sprite health helps employers and health plans get the most out of their musculoskeletal benefits.
 Our digital musculoskeletal pain program provides a single point of access for all MSK conditions, across the entire MSK continuum.
 Our virtual physical therapy services provide a more affordable and convenient way to prevent and treat pain.
 MSK triage ensures that members get help and advice to pick the right treatment at the right time.
 Chronic pain management provides an evidence-based, PT-led digital program for chronic joint and back pain that includes personalized exercise therapy, behavioral health support, education & guidance.
-MSK financial management leverages predictive analytics, clinical expertise and plan administration capabilities to eliminate waste – resulting in over 30% net savings in your MSK spend.